gotonode/compress/DEFINITION.md

 #### The problem

 The smaller the files, the faster they can be trasnferred over a network.
 Likewise the less storage space they occupy while being stored on a client or a server somewhere.
-Both Huffman coding and LZW work in binary mode to compress documents of any type, so that they take up less space.
+Both Huffman coding and LZW work in binary mode to compress files of any type, so that they take up less space.

 #### How to use